 - CPR instruction

-> - Car seat installation by a car seat technician
+- Car seat instruction on installation by a car seat technician

-> - Senior safety programs
+- Senior safety programs

 Most of these services are free of charge.
 If there is a fee associated with a service, it’s heavily discounted for residents who are annexed into the Rincon Valley Fire District.

 We value your input.
 As a resident who has annexed into the Rincon Valley Fire District, you can have your voice heard about ongoing decisions we’re making to better serve our community.

 Want the opportunity to serve on the Rincon Valley Fire District board?
 Want a say in who sits at the table making the important decisions?
 Make your voice heard and bring your opinions front-and-center by annexing into the district.

 We’ll Make the Annexation Process as Easy as Possible for You

 Arizona State Law puts forth a specific procedure that you must follow if you want your home annexed into any fire district.
 We’re experienced in navigating this process and here to make it as easy as possible for you.
 Here’s what you can expect: